 Ron Hines DVM PhD

-To What Diseases Do Ticks Expose My Dog?
+What Diseases Do Ticks Expose My Dog To?

 Ticks also transmit tularemia (rabbit fever).
-Dogs as well as people can catch this disease.
-Although ticks can transmit tularemia, dogs are more likely to contract the disease from eating or coming in contact with rodents or rabbits. (ref)
+Dogs as well as people catch this disease.
+Although ticks transmit tularemia your dog is more likely to contract the disease from eating or coming in contact with rodents or rabbits.

 Tick paralysis is the only tick-borne disease of dogs that is not caused by an infectious organism.
-Tick paralysis is caused by a neurotoxin produced by the ticks themselves. (ref)
+Tick paralysis is caused by a neurotoxin produced by the ticks themselves. (read here)

-I am disconcerted when I find fleas on your dog.
+I am disconcerted when I discover fleas on your dog.
 But I am mortified when I discover ticks.

-How Likely Is It That My Dog Will Be Exposed To One Of These Three Tick-Borne Diseases?
+How Likely Is It That My Dog Will Be Exposed To One Of These Tick-Borne Diseases?

-When blood samples collected between 2008 and 2012 from 6,582 randomly selected dogs were checked for exposure to three of these tick-transmitted diseases (borrelia, ehrlichia and anaplasma), 18.2% were positive for exposure to at least one of them.
-The authors looked for antibody the dogs had produced against the organisms.
+When blood samples collected from 6,582 randomly selected dogs were checked for exposure to three of these tick-transmitted diseases (borrelia, ehrlichia and anaplasma), 18.2% were positive for exposure to at least one of them.
+The authors looked for antibodies the dogs had produced after encountering these organisms.
 These were dogs from the USA, Canada and the Caribbean islands.
-This sort of study is not the most accurate way to decide the true number of dogs that encounter these diseases – it may be higher.
-That is because some infected dogs produce too little antibody to be detected while others overcome the disease and no longer produce detectable antibody.
-But it is the best study we currently have.
-Read that article here.
-Other sources give much lower positive numbers: 2.22% (of 2,366,999 dogs tested) positive for ehrlichia, 4.21% positive for anaplasma and 6.85% positive for borrelia (Lyme). (ref)
+This sort of study is not the most accurate way to decide the true number of dogs that encounter these diseases – some might not produce sufficient antibodies to detect.
+But its the best study we have.
+Read that article here .
+Other sources give much lower exposure numbers: 2.22% (of 2,366,999 dogs tested) positive for ehrlichia, 4.21% positive for anaplasma and 6.85% positive for borrelia (Lyme). ( see here )

-None of the current test methods are perfect.
-Manufacturers squabble as to whose test might be best.
-Generally whichever company paid for the research finds their test to be the best. (ref1, ref2) There is no doubt in my mind that all three of these organisms are widely distributed in dogs in North America and that they occasionally cause your pet health problems.
-However, the frequency with which they cause negative health issues in pets is probably overstated in many of the reference articles I link to – particularly when authors beholding to Idexx Laboratories or other commercial interests are involved.
+None of the current test methods available to your veterinarian are perfect.
+Manufacturers squabble as to whose test might be most accurate.
+Generally whichever company paid for the research finds their test to be the best on the market.
+There is no doubt in my mind that all three of these organisms are widely distributed in dogs in North America and that they can cause your pet health problems.
+However, the frequency with which they cause negative health issues in dogs is probably overstated in many of the reference articles – particularly when the authors were sponsored by testing laboratories and pharmaceutical companies producing and selling tick control products.